drochgenius/twitter-challenge/README.md

 Implementation of the AppDirect Twitter Challenge with BackboneJS.
 Packaging is managed with NPM.
 It uses a PHP proxy to connect to the Twitter REST API 1.1 via OAuth.
+The PHP proxy server I used is taken from https://github.com/themattharris/tmhOAuth

 ## Features